Updated: August 12, 2025

 In this article, you’ll find the full list of countries Portugal passport holders have access to, whether passport or visa-free, or via visa-on-arrival, eVisas, eTAs, or regular visas.

-We’ll also explore the other benefits of the Portuguese passport and some of the best ways to secure one as a second passport.
+We’ll also explore the other benefits of Portuguese passports and some of the best ways to secure one as a second passport.

 Portuguese Passport Visa Free Countries